DanGRT/delivereat-with-db/README.md

 * Some functions replicated in different components, can be corrected with more time.

-* Some components are very similar - tried just having different classes, but wouuld cause styling to mess up
+* Some components are very similar - tried just having different classes, but would cause styling to mess up

 ## Further Plans